Configuration

 - History (): Open Agent Execution History panel.

-- Pack (): Archive current Agent/Model/Input outputs to
+- Pack (): Archive the current run's task storage folder to

-folder. - Clean (): Delete current Agent/Model/Input outputs.
+History. - Clean (): Delete the current run's task storage folder.

 - Magic Polish (): Use selected model to polish the instruction text.